Thoughts From the Floor on a Question No One Can Really Answer

 I think he must be really feeling lousy because I point out that it’s just about time for recess.
 But he still wants to take a nap rather than play with his friends.

-I guess therapy and school are too much for him in one day.
+I guess therapy and a class are too much for him in one day.
 I must be pushing him too hard.

 We go home.
-I am a little embarrassed, but then I think that anyone who saw us will understand.
 There’s no handbook for this.

 He wants to play mine craft when we get home.
 Now I am wondering if I just got played.

-I say no. You were too tired for school so you need to take a nap.
+I say no. You were too tired for class so you need to take a nap.
 This is a strategy now.

 He fights me.
-He hits me.
 He throws things.
 Now the time in his room is a consequence.

 How to distinguish legitimate chemo-induced sickness from defiant behavior?
 Legitimate physical problem vs. “I don’t feel like doing that.”
 Steroid-induced mood swing or normal kid-type misbehavior?